mikedelong/kaggle-zestimate/proposal.md

 ---------------
 Because this is an open Kaggle competition we have available to us more than one baseline model.
 Oleg Panichev has published three different baseline models:
 * A simple mean model; this model just takes the mean of the log-error in the training data and uses it as the guess for the log-error of all of the test data.
-* A brute force model
+* A brute force model; this model is a single-value model just like the mean model above, but it chooses among a range of plausible guesses the one that minimizes the mean absolute error.
-* A brute force model with a monthly seasonality correction.
+* A brute force model with a monthly seasonality correction; this brute force variant separates the transactions according to their month of sale and chooses among a range of plausible guesses the one that minimizes the mean absolute error over the test data for that month.

 The best of these has a mean absolute error of about 6.53%.

-  Any of these sound like they could be appropriate benchmark models.
-However, please provide a bit more detail about how they'll be implemented.
-For instance, what exactly do you mean by 'mean' model?
-How would this be implemented?
-What do you mean by 'Brute Force' in this context etc.?

 Evaluation metrics
 ------------------